-- 8.28.
-Members of the public may speak or ask a question at Board meetings on any subject within its terms of reference.
-Persons wishing to speak or ask a question must give notice to the Council's Governance Manager at least three days before the meeting in question to ensure that: - (a) The topic is appropriate for the meeting in question; - (b) The time allotted for public speaking and questions can be properly managed; - (c) Any information needed to answer a question can be provided to the meeting.

-- 8.29.
-The Chair will retain sole discretion as to the management of public speaking and questions.
-Normally a total period of 15 minutes will be permitted with speakers being allowed to speak for up to 5 minutes each.
-Questions will be asked and answered without debate. - 8.30.
-In responding to questions members may answer directly, decline to answer; agree to answer at or by a later (specified) date (whether or not in writing); or refer the question to a more appropriate forum, member or officer.
+- 10.1 Members of the public may speak or ask a question at Board meetings on any subject within the terms of reference of the Board. - 10.2 Persons wishing to speak or ask a question are requested to give notice to the Council's Democracy and Elections Team at least three days before the meeting in question.
+This is to ensure that: - the topic is appropriate for the meeting in question; - the time allotted for public speaking and questions can be properly managed; and - any information needed to answer a question can be provided to the meeting. - 10.3 The Chair will retain sole discretion as to the management of public speaking and questions; normally a total period of 15 minutes will be permitted with speakers being allowed to speak for up to 5 minutes each. - 10.4 Questions will be asked and answered without debate. - 10.5 In responding to questions Members, may decline to answer; agree to answer at, or by, a later (specified) date (whether or not in writing); refer the question to a more appropriate forum, Member or Officer.